Skip to Content

 How to Flock a Christmas Tree with a Can of Ceiling Texture

 First I would advise that you find an outdoor area to spray the tree.
 You could even use a garage but I would not suggest spraying the texture in the house.
 Even though it is meant to be sprayed on an inside wall, you don’t want to spray this stuff all over your floor and home.
+It can be a little tricky to clean up.

 How to flock a Christmas tree with a can of ceiling texture

 The first thing I did was test a small piece of the tree and decide on the perfect setting.
-Then I started spraying the bottom of the tree and worked my way up.
+Then I started spraying the bottom of the tree branches and worked my way up.

 flocking a Christmas tree